 - Use a rub and allow it to sit on the chicken for 15 minutes before cooking.
 This acts as a dry brine to add flavor and also tenderize the chicken.

-- The rub should include a bit of sugar as well as paprika.
+- The rub should include a pinch of sugar as well as paprika.
 The sugar will help the chicken sear nicely without a super high heat which can cause a tough outer coating.
 Paprika gives pretty color and if you use a mild paprika, it doesn’t add much additional flavor.
 I’ve included our favorite rub in the recipe below.
 (I purchased this mild paprika several years ago when Scott and I were in France.
 I loved it and was sad when it was gone.
 Now I’ve found it on Amazon and it’s so reasonable, yay!)